 - Responding to a request: If you contact us with a query, we may use your personal information to provide you with a response.

 - Fundraising or direct marketing: We will only send you marketing information by email, SMS, or phone if you have given us specific consent.
 If you withdraw your consent and then subsequently opt in to receive marketing information again, then your most recent preference may supersede.
-If you have responded to a letter of appeal, you may also receive fundraising mail, which you can opt out of at any time by:
+If you respond to a fundraising appeal by post, you may also receive fundraising mail, which you can opt out of at any time.

 |Phone||0800 2 800 491|

 |Post||FREEPOST RED CROSS (no stamp or address needed)|

 - Monitoring and Evaluating: We may use your information in order to improve current and future delivery of our services.

 - Processing an application to work with us: We may process your information if you send or fill in an application form or send us your CV or details in respect of an opportunity to work with us in order to evaluate your suitability and respond to you.